John Martin (dance critic): Career

 As a dance critic, Martin fought many preconceived ideas within the newly created genre of writing to become one of the most influential writers in dance history.
 Before there were actual designated dance critics, music and theatre critics were reluctantly sent to review ballets.
 Their writing would rant about the music and the symphony while almost completely disregarding the dancing.
 Following a series of Ted Shawn and Ruth St. Denis Carnegie Hall performances, petitions began to arise in favor of dance critics in New York news papers.
-The New York Herald Tribune quickly responded with Mary Watkins and a few weeks later, The New York Times appointed Martin in 1927.
+The New York Herald Tribune quickly responded with Mary Fitch Watkins and a few weeks later, The New York Times appointed Martin in 1927.
 Martin saw it as his duty to spread "the gospel of the modern dance."
 As a dance critic, he and others were convinced they would not become a "subspecies of music criticism" and set out to prove this by educating the audience and the dancers in the ways of professionalism.
 His efforts brought modern dance to a level equal in stature and independent of music and theatre within the arts.

 Because this new dance form was so drastically different from the structured ballet to which people had become accustomed, Martin greatly aided in the development of a vocabulary that suited the developing new modern dance.
 He pleaded that the audience "lay aside its preconceptions".
 This "role of the viewer" and other theories were stressed in his lectures at the New School and Bennington.
 These lectures were soon formed into books, the first of which, The Modern Dance, was published in 1933.
 Throughout his articles and books Martin developed his ideas of modern dance.
 He saw the modern movement as truly American because these dancers were driven by their experience.
 They were their movement conveyed the concerns that arose from their everyday life.

 He shared the belief that movement stems from the essence of emotion with many modern dancers of that time.
 He exalted them for their "expression of an inner compulsion."
 He had high expectations of the dancers and their ability to penetrate the minds of the audience.
 In turn, he expected the audience to widen their perceptions.

 Towards the end of his career, Martin began to ignore the new generation of modern dancers who followed in the pioneers' footsteps because they did not focus on the same quality of essence upon which the first generation built the foundation of modern dance.
 He eventually turned to ballet criticism for which he was chastised by other critics and modern dancers.